FriendsOfSymfony/FOSHttpCache/doc/nginx-configuration.md

 operation.

 There are many ways to have a request bypass the cache.
-This library uses a custom HTTP header named X-Refresh.
+This library uses a custom HTTP header named `X-Refresh`.